St Pancras Station

 It may not be September 1st, but unbeknownst to students, trains do depart from Platform 9¾ daily.
 Enjoy a quick photoshoot there before pushing through the barrier, so you don't miss the departure of the Hogwarts Express!

-Prepare for your own sorting ceremony and be sure you know which magical creature you want to bring with you to Hogwarts.
+Prepare for your sorting ceremony and be sure you know which magical creature you want to bring with you to Hogwarts.
 Don't forget to visit Gringott's Wizarding Bank to pay for each of your treasures at the real entrance to Diagon Alley (muggles can't see it but pass by it daily at Leadenhall Market.)

 Remember the loss of muggle life on Brockdale Bridge (known in the muggle world as 'Millennium Bridge') as you cross.
 But never fear, the Dark Lord is now defeated and there have been no death eater sightings for many years.